AmandaB2023/P1_Lackyle_Sporthorses/TESTING.md

 ## Mistakes
 I made a few mistakes when making my commits by using past tennce or not phrasing them correctly and not giving emough detail of what was changed.
 This is something which i will nedd to be more aware of going forward.

-My wireframe aslo need work as i found balsamiq diffficult to get used to.
+My wireframe also need work as i found balsamiq diffficult to get used to.